VenkateshGhalge/kubernetes/PODS_multi-container-pods/Pods.md

    - Do we need liveness Probs ?
     the application is starting up quickly and it will exit if any error, so we don't need the liveness prob
+   - Do we need Readness Probs ?
+    Nginx is handling the incoming network traffic, so we need the readness probe eg-
+    Yaml files - static_file_servers_nginx.yaml